okta/okta.github.io/_source/_posts/2019-05-30-vue-pwa-typescript.md

 npm run serve
 ```

 Open a browser and navigate to `http://localhost:8080`.
-You can search for a book and click on the eye icon to look at the book’s details.
+You can search for a book and click on the eye icon to look at the book's details.

 {% img blog/vue-pwa/book-details.png alt:"Book Details" width:"600" %}{: .center-image }